rubinusp/byu-cs460-f2021/lab-link-layer/README.md

 It is similar in some senses, but very different in some others.
 Note the
 following:

- - Some frames are still being logged by the host, but they are fewer.
- - After the 4-second time, there is effectively nothing being logged by any of the hosts.
+ - There is effectively nothing being logged by any of the hosts.
  - The switch is printing (to standard output) strange-looking strings.

 What is going on?
 Well, there is no switch functionality written in